luowx0905/2019_GROUP_32/README.md

 *Using MSVC:*`Debug\testName.exe`
 --NOTE: it is important to run .exe while inside build directory or else test files will not be found

-## Test File Interfaces
+## Test Files
 ### modelTest.exe
 Takes one argument which is a number between 1 and 3 that selects the test .mod file to be used.
-E.g.
+Outputs to the console details about all the details, cells and materials in the model and its center.
+Example Syntax:
 `modelTest.exe 1`
 ### placeholder